townofdon/javascript-primer/course-material/05-primitives.md

 - `null` and `undefined` just mean that something isn't there
 - `null` and `undefined` are NOT considered strictly identical _(key word "strictly")_

 Run the following code in RunJS and ponder.
-If it goes over your head, DON'T WORRY! _(This is one of the quircks of Javascript; we also haven't covered logical operators yet)_:
+If it goes over your head, DON'T WORRY! _(This is one of the quirks of Javascript; we also haven't covered logical operators yet)_:

 ```
 null == undefined // >> true